Very Fine People Now Available in Print and eBook

 When you tell a writer what their writing means to you, you're showing up.

 When I started, I had no readers; I wrote for the joy of it.
 There was plenty of joy.
 It's fun to do, in my opinion.
 Writing for the joy of it is sustaining in its way, but writing for an audience that actually reads is sustaining in an entirely different way.
 When you're relying only on your own steam, you might eventually run out of steam.
-When there are more of you, there's just more steam.
+When there are more of you out there, it lends me steam.
 Would I still be writing if you weren't here?
 Maybe so.
 I can't say.

 It's still a dream.
 But I'll be polishing my throwing stars, all the same ... because who knows?